sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWHC012-05 Occupancy Sensor/README.md

 ## Extracting Normalizing Units for Classrooms

 Developers applied the measure to only those zones representing classrooms, taken to mean where zone_type prefix is `classroom_class`.
-In the Developers considered area (from zones), cooling capacity (from cooling coils), and cooling capacity (from AirLoopHVAC systems) as candidates for normalizing units, ultimately choosing cooling capacity from AirLoopHVAC systems.
+Developers considered area (from zones), cooling capacity (from cooling coils), and cooling capacity (from AirLoopHVAC systems) as candidates for normalizing units, ultimately choosing cooling capacity from AirLoopHVAC systems.